-Further, besides our major prizes we have 10 opportunities during the season for you to win some cash And finally, we conduct an entertaining, professional and transparent competition as evidenced by the fact that in 2016 two-thirds of participants had been with us for over 10 years.
+Further, besides our major prizes we have 10 opportunities during the season for you to win some cash And finally, we conduct an entertaining, professional and transparent competition as evidenced by the fact that in 2017 nearly three-quarters of participants had been tipping with us for over 10 years.

-The National Rugby League's (NRL) twenty-six week minor premiership commences on Thursday, March 2.
-The four-week Finals Series begins September 8 and concludes with the Grand Final on Sunday, October 1.
+The National Rugby League's (NRL) twenty-five week minor premiership commences on Thursday, March 8.
+The four-week Finals Series begins September 7 and concludes with the Grand Final on Sunday, September 30.

 You lodge selections on-line each round of the minor premiership.
 These picks are a mix of "Scratch" (where no starts are involved) and "Handicap" selections (where starts are taken into account).
 On most weekends, you're required to select 6 Scratch and 4 Handicap winners from the 8 games.
 Your scratch and handicap selections can come from the same or different games, you can pick one team as a scratch winner and their opponent as a handicap winner - the choice is entirely yours.

 The only restriction is that you cannot "box" a game to ensure a winning selection in that category.

 Winning selections receive 2 points with 1 point given for a draw.
 If none of your Scratch or Handicap selections lose (includes drawn games), you receive a bonus point in that category.
 For picking the 2. perfect round, all your selections winning (excludes drawn games), you receive a further bonus of 2 points.
 On a regular weekend (10 selections), that's a total of 24 points.

 The competition accepts the score at the conclusion of normal time, i.e. 80 minutes, as the result for regular season games.
 Any result coming from "golden point" extra time is ignored.